skrattaren/apf.rst/apf.rst

 - [p.
 226/162] "Go on, do Deformed Rabbit ...it's my favourite."

   Reference to the art of making shadow animals with your hands, as described on p.
-43/36 of "`Moving Pictures_: "'Mainly my uncle did "Deformed Rabbit", said Victor.
+43/36 of "`Moving Pictures`_": "'Mainly my uncle did "Deformed Rabbit", said Victor.
 'He wasn't very good at it, you see.'"

 - [p.
 226/162] "'And the wrong sort of ash', said Vorbis."